tripott/jwt-bouncer-sample-validators/README.md

 The jwt validator sample function takes an `options` object as its argument.
 The `options` object will contain a property named `req` which represents the ExpressJS request object and a url to the error documentation.

 The CDS Client (EHR Vendor) MAY make its JWK (JSON Web Key) set available via a URL identified by the `jku` header field, as defined by rfc7515 4.1.2.

-If the `jku` (JSON Web Key URL) property does not exist on incoming JWT header from the client then attempt obtain `jku` property from whitelist.
+If the `jku` (JSON Web Key URL) property does not exist on incoming JWT header from the client then attempt to obtain `jku` property from whitelist.

-If the `jku` _DOES_ exists then we it to fetch the JWK Set using the `jku` url.
-The required `kid` value from the JWT header allows a CDS Service to identify the correct JWK in the JWK Set that can be used to verify the signature of the jwt.
+If the `jku` _DOES_ exists then we fetch the JWK Set using the `jku` url.
+The required `kid` value from the JWT header allows a CDS Service to identify the correct JWK in the JWK Set.
+A JWK is used to verify the signature of the jwt.

-If the CDS Client (EHR Vendor) _OMITS_ the `jku` header field in the incoming JWT, the CDS Client MUST make communicate the JWK Set out-of-band.
-For example, an EHR vendor may not make its JWK Set available via a URL identified by the `jku` header field instead they will communicate the JWK to the CDS Service provider out-of-band.
-We (CDS Service provider) will store a single key from the EHR vendor JWK Set as a string in PEM format within the `jwkPublicKeyPEM` property on the whitelist.
+If a `jku` _DOES NOT_ exist, the CDS Client MUST make communicate the JWK out-of-band.
+For example, an EHR vendor may not make its JWK Set available via a URL; instead, they will communicate the JWK to the CDS Service provider (that's us) out-of-band.
+In this case, we should have stored a single key from the EHR vendor JWK Set as a string in PEM format within the `jwkPublicKeyPEM` property on the whitelist item.

-One we have a JWK (JSON Web Key/Public Key) we make sure its in PEM format and verify the Bearer token with this public key.
+One we have a JWK (JSON Web Key/Public Key) we make sure its in PEM format and attempt verify the jwt.

 ## Validator Error Handling